-Don’t Starve [$4.99].
+Don’t Starve ($4.99).
 A simple imperative that encapsulates so much about this game; it sets the mood and traces your constant, furious, yet ultimately futile attempts to follow that advice (or is it a command?).
-Klei Entertainment’s Don’t Starve is a survival game with a lot in common with Minecraft in terms of gameplay, but at the same time it also manages to draw its own path because of its amazing art style and its uncompromising and challenging design that pushes players into moments of desperation punctuated by brief moments of triumph.
+Klei Entertainment’s Don’t Starve is a survival game with a lot in common with Minecraft in terms of gameplay, but it also manages to draw its own path with its amazing art style and uncompromising and challenging design that pushes players into moments of desperation punctuated by brief moments of triumph.
 Played either with the help of the many dedicated wikis or as blindly as a newborn baby traversing Hell, Don’t Starve stands as a memorable, meticulously designed experience with a UI and control scheme that make it a real pleasure to play on the iPad.
 Just remember, Don’t Starve.

 I wanted to play Don’t Starve when it came out on the PC, but for one reason or another I never managed to.
 So, even though I know it’s a port, I don’t have any prior knowledge of how the game played on other platforms outside the fact that many players and critics loved it.
-In Don’t Starve you play as Wilson, a failure of a scientist with an amazing hairstyle, who, of course, gets inspired by a malicious spirit to create a fantastic machine.
+In Don’t Starve you play as Wilson, a failure of a scientist with an amazing hairstyle who, of course, gets inspired by a malicious spirit to create a fantastic machine.
 The game definitely has the flavor of the eighteenth and nineteenth centuries Man Vs The machine conflict that permeated the Industrial Revolution and engendered the anxiety of the all-mighty machines replacing the incapable humanity.
 Wilson’s machine promptly swallows him up and ejects him into a peculiar, offset world with one simple instruction: eat before the night comes.

 It’s not often in gaming that a simple sentence encapsulates all the player needs to make it through the game: eat, and watch out for the darkness.
 Minecraft also threw players in an unforgiving world, especially in the beta days before wikis made your first night in the blocky world easier to bear.
 However, it didn’t have a Hunger meter until much later in development, which meant you could focus on building a shelter and protecting yourself from the dangers of the upcoming night.
 Don’t Starve, on the other hand, really ramps up the survival aspect immediately by turning the Hunger meter on the top right of the screen into a ticking time bomb, guiding your every move and punctuating your journey with the constant need to drop everything and quickly find some food to eat.

 I played the game completely without any wiki or web help because I wanted to see how demanding the game can get when played without guidance, especially since tablet gaming isn’t as conducive to web browsing as PC gaming.
 And, to be honest, most of the fun of games like Don’t Starve and Minecraft lies in the exploration and discovery that wikis ruin, at least for me.
 At the same time, because of my many hours playing Minecraft, I’m not an amateur when it comes to survival games, and I immediately knew the game’s fundamental rhythm of find, collect, construct, improve, and repeat.
 So, perhaps those who haven’t played survival games before will find the game too daunting without any extraneous assistance.
-Overall though, while Don’t Starve is a difficult game, it’s definitely not impossible nor infuriating.
+Overall though, while Don’t Starve is a difficult game, it’s definitely not impossible nor too infuriating.

 The various effects, like fire, lightning, and rain, all conspire to bring the world to life (while at the same time trying to kill you).
-The lighting effects are especially lovely, with your torches barely penatrating the thick darkness and the light of your dying pit fire slowly collapsing around you as you run out of fuel.
+The lighting effects are especially lovely, with your torches barely penetrating the thick darkness and the light of your dying pit fire slowly collapsing around you as you run out of fuel.
 And speaking of the darkness, unlike Minecraft‘s night, which is scary but survivable if you can run fast enough or climb high enough, Don’t Starve‘s night is completely, utterly dark and, definitely, full of terrors.
 When darkness creeps around you, invisible monsters quickly kill you, which lends the game a feeling of horror that belies its cute visuals.

 As surviving in Don’t Starve requires plenty of moving around, from gathering resources to, especially, running away from angry bees or charging buffalo-demons, it’s good that you can easily control Wilson as the touch control scheme Klei Entertainment created for the iPad works great.
 You tap to move, of course, and you tap to interact with the various plants, trees, animals, and so on.
-As I could zoom in and out and rotate the camera, I had no issues tapping what I wanted to tap.
+I could zoom in and out and rotate the camera, so I had no issues tapping what I wanted to tap.
 The one issue I had was when trying to add fuel to the fire; sometimes that process would be a bit of a pain because the context-sensitive option to add fuel wouldn’t appear.
 Other than that, though, the various options would appear at the appropriate moments, for instance when Wilson was close enough to an item or machine.

-Additionally, the constant need to improve your situation by moving from the stoneage to the industrial age creates a clear gameplay path since you want to see how far Mr. Wilson can ascend; will he reach for the stars, or die trying?
-Probably the second.
-The crafting menu helps you chart a course through the game rather than feel like you wander around aimlessly: I need more of X to build more of Y that will help me build Z. Another feature I appreciated about Don’t Starve‘s crafting, unlike games like Junk Jack X, is that the game doesn’t give you hundreds of little items that end up clogging all your chests and your inventory; Don’t Starve includes enough items for a deep and rewarding game but not so many that you feel overwhelmed.
+Additionally, the constant need to improve your situation by moving from the stone age to the industrial age creates a clear gameplay path since you want to see how far Mr. Wilson can ascend; will he reach for the stars, or die trying?
+Probably the latter.
+The crafting menu helps you chart a course through the game, which helps remedy the feeling of aimlessness: I need more of X to build more of Y that will help me build Z. Another feature I appreciated about Don’t Starve‘s crafting, unlike similar mechanics in games like Junk Jack X, is that the game doesn’t give you hundreds of little items that end up clogging all your chests and your inventory; Don’t Starve includes enough items for a deep and rewarding game but not so many that you feel overwhelmed.

 Is Don’t Starve worth your time?
 Well, if you like survival games or rogue-likes even a bit, then definitely.
 Don’t Starve‘s peculiar world and deep crafting system invite you to explore and build to the point where you’ll wonder how time flew by.
-In terms of replayability, other than the game’s sandbox nature, the world-creation screen offers many customization options that range from changing the length of specific seasons, changing the size of the procedurally-generated world, altering the frequency of phenomena like lightning storms, and so on.
+In terms of replayability, other than the game’s sandbox nature, the world-creation screen offers many customization options that include changing the length of specific seasons, changing the size of the procedurally-generated world, altering the frequency of phenomena like lightning storms, and so on.
 These customization options help players make Don’t Starve as easy or as demanding as they want while also offering plenty of ways to play it.

 Also, the iPad version comes with the Rise of Giants DLC already included, which adds the Wetness game mechanic (your wet clothes drain your sanity, and your items can get wet and less effective), extra characters you can play as, Giants, many extra mobs, plants, and items, all of which increase the game’s replayability.
 Don’t Starve truly stands as an excellent iPad game filled with dread and fun, terror and laughter (Wilson is quite funny), and is a very rewarding experience and a rare achievement that has rightly captured so many gamers’ attention.
 The game costs $4.99, which frankly is too low for such a game, and is currently iPad only, although an iPhone version seems to be coming our way.
 So, go be Wilson, but just make sure you Don’t Starve.